When you buy through the buttons on this page, we may earn a small commission at no extra cost to you. Learn more >

 Language: English

-Buy from Amazon.com
+Buy on Amazon.com

-Buy from Amazon UK
+Buy on Amazon UK

-Buy from Amazon CAN
+Buy on Amazon CA

-North American T-28 Trojan - Pilot's Flight Operation Instructions
+North American T-28 Trojan (Pilot's Flight Operation Instructions)

 Designed as a replacement for the T-6 Texan, North American's T-28 Trojan first flew in 1949 and remained in production until 1957.
 The T-28A was initially adopted as primary trainer by the U.S. Air Force, but it served in this capacity for less than a decade.